-Cash used in financing activities decreased \$56.1 million for the year ended December 31, 2023 as compared to the prior year primarily due to proceeds in 2023 from the issuance of our 3.125% convertible senior notes and draw down from our revolving credit facility partially offset by the repurchase of our 2.5% convertible senior notes and capped call transactions in connection with such issuance, repayment of the delayed draw term A loan facility and higher distributions to noncontrolling interests.
+Cash used in financing activities increased \$571.3 million for the year ended December 31, 2024 as compared to the prior year primarily due to higher payments of our long-term debt as a result of the repayment of outstanding amounts under our senior secured revolving credit facility, repayment of the principal amount on our 4.875% senior notes and the repurchase of a portion of our 2.0% convertible senior notes.
+These repayments were partially offset by higher proceeds of debt in 2024 from the issuance of our 2.875% convertible senior notes and draw down from our senior secured revolving credit facility as compared to 2023.
 See "-Sources of Cash" above for further discussion.